 Along with the sand, you can view fantastic volcanic rock formations and wonderful views of the somewhat rough ocean.
 Puffins live and nest on these beaches, although usually they are only seen from early April to mid-September.

-12. Swim in the Blue Lagoon
+12. Swim in the Blue Lagoon in Iceland in March

 The Blue Lagoon is famous for its beauty and warm, mineral-rich water, which is known to be great for your skin.
 The lagoon has different options available, from a simple lagoon swim to a full spa treatment with mud masks and other natural beauty enhancing treatments.